 The Towson Learning Network (TLN) works in partnership with the Howard County Public School System (HCPSS) to provide programs and courses that focus on the goals of the school system and the professional development needs of employees.
+We offer Master’s degrees as well as Post-Baccalaureate Certificates (PBC).
+A “PBC” is a degree that provides evidence of expertise in an area but requires about half the credits that a Master’s degree does.
 The following cohort programs are offered:

 Towson University also partners with HCPSS to offer

 cohort programs for currently certified or licensed education professionals who

 aspire to become educational leaders and administrators at local and state

 levels and who seek Administrator I certification.
 These programs include a

 master's degree (M.S.) in Human Resource Development / Educational Leadership

 Track and the Certificate of Advanced Study (CAS) in Organizational Change, a

 18-credit-hour post-master's degree program.
 Both of these programs are Maryland